StefanZander/lecture_notes/hci/flutter/skript/html/docs/themen/state_management.md

-## Statemanagement in the App
+## Statemanagement on the App-Level

-Statemanagement for the entire app works similar to the observer pattern
+Statemanagement for the entire app works similar to the observer pattern.

 Interested widgets can hold a reference of the global state class

-Global state is usually implemented in an separate class
+Global state is usually implemented in an separate class.

 ### ChangeNotifierProvider